isomerpages/nlb-biblioasia/_holding-area/Eu Tong Sen’s “Pearl Under the Burning Tropical Sun”.md

 Murals and artworks by Italian painter Egisto Ferroni, Austrian Impressionist and artist Franz Hofer, and British artists John Sargent Noble and Alexander Mark Rossi were scattered throughout Eu Villa.
 A full-length portrait of Eu painted in 1928 graced the billiard room, while a life-sized bronze statue was placed in the living room.

-The furnishings throughout the mansion were an eclectic mix: the drawing room featured gilt furniture in the style of Louis XIV, while Chinese chairs adorned the dining room.
-Most of the furniture was supplied by the finest stores in London and Paris, while Chinese and Persian carpets lined the floors.[^12]
+The furnishings throughout the mansion were an eclectic mix, with most of the furniture supplied by the finest stores in London and Paris.
+The drawing room featured gilt furniture in the style of Louis XIV, while Chinese chairs adorned the dining room.
+The floors were lined with Chinese and Persian carpets.[^12]

 #### **Building an Annex**